hainanese chicken rice with chilli

 I ran to get my camera.

-Hainanese chicken rice is a staple in our family.
+Hainanese chicken rice (also known as Singapore Chicken Rice) is a staple in our family.

 We eat it on good days.
 We eat it on really (really) bad days.